Francesco601/conky-configs/README.md

 Then type the following into the same terminal (root powers not needed):

- git clone 'Url of this reposiroty'  into some subdirectory of your home directory.
+ git clone "URL of this repository"  into some subdirectory of your home directory.

 See https://conky.sourceforge.net/config_settings.html for configration settings.